 The State of Iowa has a program called the Senior Living Program and the portion of that program which provides assistance to families is referred to as the Case Management Program for Frail Elders.
 Often times this is abbreviated as CMPFE.
-CMPFE provides a variety of different services, all of which are intended to make it easier for an elderly individual to remain living in their home and to delay the need for nursing home placement.
+CMPFE provides a variety of different services, all of which are intended to make it easier for elderly individuals to remain living in their homes and to delay the need for nursing home placement.
 This program is also intended to help family members that act as caregivers.

 Program participants are assessed by a case manager and a plan of care is developed, which outlines, in detail, their needs and the services they will be provided under this program.
 CMPFE allows for consumer direction of some services.
 Phrased another way, this program permits the participant to choose from whom they receive care.
 In some cases, family members can be hired to provide personal care services.

 This program is open to all legal Iowa residents who are at least 60 years of age and have a functional need for assistance.
 Participants cannot have such a high level of care needs that they must live in a nursing home, but they must need assistance with at least two activities of daily living, such as walking, using the bathroom, dressing, or feeding oneself.
 Applicants must also require at least two services offered via this program.